Advertisement

 The Canon EOS C70 does have built-in 2/4/6/8/10-stops ND filters.
 If you need even more filtration, you can use the Drop-In Filter Mount Adapter EF-EOS R with Variable ND.

 One of the numerous debates around the recent EOS R5 was overheating issues in a couple of video recording modes.
 The EOS C70 shouldn’t suffer from any overheating issues thanks to an independent ventilation system.
-There are one air intake on the right side of the camera and two air outlets on the body’s side and bottom.
+There is one air intake on the right side of the camera and two air outlets on the body’s side and bottom.

 Finally, the EOS C70 uses Canon BP-A30/A60 batteries, the same as those for the C200/C300 Mark III/C500 Mark II.
 There’s a DC input port if you want to run the camera from main power.